labschedule/LabPortal/README.md

 The schedule should be saved in the configurations directory.
 Check the example file [here](./config/schedule.xlsx).

-Image display:
+Scanner image display:

-- show each image from the corresponding config directory
+- show images and links to their website through a qr code

 ![Image display](./showcasing/screenshots/imagedisplay.png)

 The app will do enough swaps to go through all the images of the corresponding directory.
 It accepts .png, .jpg, .jpeg and .gif.

+The scanners works in a two image folder setup, one for each displayed image and one of its corresponding QR code. **Both files must have the same filename.**

+Displayed image folder path: [/config/images/scanners/image/](./config/images/scanners/image/)

+Corresponding QR folder path: [/config/images/scanners/qr/](./config/images/scanners/qr/)

 ## App Configurations